Adroiti/docs-for-code-review-tools/PHP_CodeSniffer/Generic.CodeAnalysis.EmptyStatement.md

 ## Description

-This sniff implements the common algorithm for empty statement body detection.
+This rule implements the common algorithm for empty statement body detection.
 A body is considered as empty if it is completely empty or it only contains whitespace characters and/or comments.

 ## Example